 Other price risk arises due to the market volatility of return-seeking assets.
-As at 31 December 2022, the Joint Trustee boards had not set a target for an investment in government bonds or cash and so as at December 2022 all of the Fund's assets were exposed to other price risk.
+As at 31 December 2023, the Joint Trustee boards had set a 20% target for investment in government bonds or cash and so as at December 2023 around 80% of the Fund's assets were exposed to other price risk.